Mati Shemoelof: Activism

-Shemoelof is a political and social activist, and his writing depicts subjects which he promotes.

 The political nature of Shemoelof's literary work is closely tied to his activist endeavors.
 One representation of that is his contribution, as a co-editor, to the "Ruh Jedida - A New Spirit" project, an open letter from Israeli descendants of the Arab Jews of the Middle East and North Africa, to their Muslim peers living in those very countries.
 The letter embodies the idea of promoting change through ״intra-regional and inter-religious dialog.״.

 Additionally, Shemoelof is a co-founder of "Culture Guerrilla", an Israeli movement which propagates poetry as an accessible art form, and promotes political causes by means of art performed in public.
 Despite the usually exclusive nature of poetry and poetry reading, the movement has achieved significant success in high-profile cases regarding contemporary economical and social events, reaching front headlines in Israel, along with several journalistic mentions abroad, the most notable of which was a New York Times article.
 In 2013, the "Culture Guerrilla" publishers, under Shemoelof's supervision, edited two editions of the new Mizrahi poetry collective named "Ars Poetics" that became one of the leading stages of the Mizrahi art scene in Israel.

 Shemoelof is also the co-founder of the Israeli Poets Union.